rsw359/reading-notes/class-01.md

 ## *JavaScript and JQuery*

  *Introduction*
-JavaScript Makes The Web More Interactive</summary>
+JavaScript Makes The Web More Interactive

     - JavaScript makes webpages more interactive by allowing for